gaeqs/JAMS-wiki/docs/architecture/languages.md

 # Languages

-Just like any modert application, JAMS presents a localization system based on language packets.
+Just like any modern application, JAMS presents a localization system based on language packets.

 Any user or plugin can create a language packet that adds or modifies a language.